Netvent/appsamurai-adsdk-unity/README.md

 ```

 #### Supported Media Formats
-Interstial ad type supports both HTML and video ad formats.
+Interstitial ad type supports both HTML and video ad formats.
 But AdListener methods are identical for both HTML and video.
 If you just want to show some of the ad formats you can specify while creating AdRequest.
 ```csharp
 private AdRequest CreateAdRequest()
 {